 When it comes to planning for Christmas, your budget is crucial to getting it right and making sure you don’t overspend.
 Start by making a list of all the things you need to buy, from gifts to Christmas décor.
 Set a budget for each gift and decoration and stick to it.
 If you like to head out to the shops to buy your goods, instead of shopping online, a good way to stop yourself overspending is to go out with just cash, leaving the bank cards at home.
-It’s so tempting to buy more for special ones in your life, but if you need to rein it in, the cash-only shopping option is a great trick!

 Choose a theme

 Before you buy your Christmas tree and decorations, it’s nice to have a theme to make your home look extra special.
 This theme can span from your decorations, right through to your wrapping paper.
 Choosing a theme is all about making Christmas your own, so choose colours and textures that you love.
 Think rustic with warming autumnal colours or frosted with twinkling fairy lights.
 Perhaps you like the traditional vintage theme?
 The choice is yours.
 Take a look at our four fabulous Christmas themes for inspiration.
 When it comes to decorations, the list really can be endless, so here are a few of the essentials: